Reading:

 Both concepts heavily rely on data and technology in order to make the most accurate predictions as to what the right price should be.

 However, you should not confuse these terms with an overall discount strategy.
-This is because dynamic pricing and revenue management can actually increase prices – especially when there is higher demand.
+This is because dynamic pricing strategies and revenue management can actually increase prices, especially when there is higher demand.

-Choosing what sort of pricing strategy to adopt within your ecommerce store falls down to a number of things:
+Choosing what sort of pricing strategy to adopt within your ecommerce store boils down to a number of things:

 1. What products do you sell